-Other symptoms include: blurred vison, tingling, numbness, or a ‘pins and needles’ feeling in the lower limbs, and yeast infections.
+- Tingling, numbness, or a ‘pins and needles’ feeling in the lower limbs

 The signs and symptoms develop gradually.
 Many people with type 2 diabetes do not have symptoms and so their condition remains undiagnosed, in some cases for many years.

-Early diagnosis and treatment is important to help to prevent diabetes-related complications.
+Early diagnosis and treatment are important to help to prevent diabetes-related complications.
 Diagnosis of type 2 diabetes is primarily based on blood tests, which include:

-- Random blood glucose test: A blood sample is taken at a random time.
-A random blood glucose level of 11.1 mmol/L or higher suggests diabetes, especially in the presence of the classic symptoms of diabetes.
+- Random blood glucose test: A blood sample is taken at a random time

-- Fasting blood glucose test: A blood sample is taken after an overnight fast.
-A fasting blood glucose level of 7 mmol/L or higher on two separate tests confirms a diagnosis of diabetes.
+- Fasting blood glucose test: A blood sample is taken after an overnight fast

 If diabetes is suspected a doctor may also check a person’s eyes, kidneys, and heart to make sure there has been no damage due to diabetes.

-Type 2 diabetes can be easy to ignore in its earlier stages but over time high blood glucose levels can damage blood vessels in the body leading to serious health complications including:
+Type 2 diabetes can easily go unnoticed in its earlier stages but still, over time, cause damage to blood vessels in the body leading to serious health complications including:

-- Heart and blood vessel disease (cardiovascular disease)
+- Heart and blood vessel disease (coronary heart disease)